techidaily/site-facebook/source/_posts/quick-login-sessions-across-diverse-facebook-pages.md

 5. Now, when you click on the Switch Accounts button, you should see both accounts.
 On New Facebook, you'll know which account you're currently logged into via a blue dot indicator under**Profiles** .
 6. If you decide you'd like to remove an account from your computer, go to Switch Accounts, then click the**X** to the right of the account name.

- If you don't like Facebook's new look, it doesn't need to be one of your[reasons to quit Facebook for good](https://www.makeuseof.com/reasons-to-quit-facebook/) .
+ If you don't like Facebook's new look, it doesn't need to be one of your [reasons to quit Facebook for good](https://www.makeuseof.com/reasons-to-quit-facebook/) .
 Instead, you can restore the classic style while taking advantage of the quick account switching.

 ## How to Switch Between Facebook Accounts (Classic Facebook)